 Firstly, let’s address the naysayers.
 I know that despite my best efforts to convince you otherwise, some people are going to remain skeptical.

 I get it!
 Boxers spend years of their life in a gym honing their skills under the tutelage of battle-hardened coaches.
-Now, you’re trying to tell me that I can bypass all that and learn boxing on my own?
+Now, you’re trying to tell me that I can bypass all that and learn boxing on my own and at home?

 What, even if I’ve never boxed before?

 The answer is still YES.

 You don’t need to attend a class or put up with an instructor yelling in your face.
 You can learn boxing in the privacy and comfort of your home, at your own pace, whenever it suits.

 But let’s be clear on one thing – you’re not going to become a world champion boxer by smashing the bag in your garage for fifteen minutes a day.